-For the six For the six-month period ended June 30, For the year ended December 31, 2022 2022 2021 2021 2021 2020 (in US\$ (restated) (in US\$ millions)(1) (in R\$ millions) millions) (1) (in R\$ millions) EBITDA (2) (13.5) (70.5) (22.4) (11.2) (58.7) (17.0) Adjusted EBITDA (3) (6.9) (36.2) (4.5) (4.8) (24.9) (10.0) Adjusted EBITDA Margin (4) (42.3)% (42.3)% (4.7)% (11.8)% (11.8)% (8.0)%
+For the year ended Decemb oer 31,

+2021 2021 2020

+(in US\$

+millions)(1) (in R\$ m illions)

+EBITDA (2) (10.6) (58.7) (17.0)

+Adjusted EBITDA (3) (4.5) (24.9) (10.0)

-(1) For convenience purposes only, amounts in reais for the six-month period ended June 30, 2022 and for the year ended December 31, 2021 have been translated to U.S. dollars using an exchange rate of R\$5.238 to US\$1.00, the commercial selling rate for U.S. dollars as of June 30, 2022, as reported by the Central Bank.
+- (1) For convenience purposes only, amounts in reais for the year ended December 31, 2021 have been translated to U.S. dollars using an exchange rate of R\$5.581 to US\$1.00, the commercial selling rate for U.S. dollars as of December 31, 2021, as reported by the Central Bank.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted at that or any other exchange rate.
-See "Risk Factors-Risks Related to Our Operations in Latin America-Exchange rate instability may have adverse effects on the Brazilian economy, our business and the trading price of our Ordinary Shares."

-(2) We calculate EBITDA as loss for the period plus net interest income (expenses), plus income tax plus depreciation and amortization.
+See "Risk Factors-Risks Related to Our Operations in Latin America-Exchange rate instability may have adverse effects on the Brazilian economy, our business and the trading price of our Ordinary Shares." - (2) We calculate EBITDA as loss for the period plus net interest income (expenses), plus income tax plus depreciation and amortization.
 EBITDA is a non-GAAP measure.
 Our calculation of EBITDA may be different from the calculation used by other companies, including our competitors in the industry, and therefore, our measures may not be comparable to those of other companies.
-For further information, see "-Reconciliation of Non-GAAP Financial Measures."

-- We calculate Adjusted EBITDA as EBITDA excluding the impacts of certain events that we believe are isolated in nature incurred as part of our (3)recent expansion and, therefore, not reflective of our underlying performance, including (i) isolated research expenses incurred in connection with the recent redesign and relaunch of our proprietary data platform with the purpose of enhancing its functionality arising in relation to a single contract with a single supplier over a three-year period starting in 2019 and, following the relaunch of our data platform, which we do not expect to incur on an ongoing basis, (ii) non-cash expenses recorded under provisions relating to the early termination by a single client of a three-year contract to purchase third-party software in the early phases of our U.S. operations, with such amount corresponding to our ongoing payment obligations under an onerous contract with the third-party software supplier despite the early termination of the resale contract by our client, (iii) in the six-month period ended June 30, 2022 and in the year ended December 31, 2021, concentrated expenses of an extraordinary nature related to third-party advisory and support services incurred in connection with the Business Combination that are not expected to be ongoing, (iv) in 2021, earn-out payments to the former shareholders of LinkAPI (for additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Growth through Acquisitions-LinkAPP") and (v) expenses related to stock option grants under the 2021 Plan as well as a separate stock option plan adopted by us in 2020 (for more information, see "Executive Compensation-Share Incentive Plans") which do not relate directly to the performance of our underlying business.
+For further information see "-Reconciliation of Non-GAAP Financial Measures." - (3) We calculate Adjusted EBITDA as EBITDA excluding the impacts of certain events that we believe are isolated in nature incurred as part of our recent expansion and, therefore, not reflective of our underlying performance, including (i) isolated research expenses incurred in connection with the recent redesign and relaunch of our proprietary data platform with the purpose of enhancing its functionality arising in relation to a single contract with a single supplier over a three-year period starting in 2019 and, following the relaunch of our data platform, which we do not expect to incur on an ongoing basis, (ii) non-cash expenses recorded under provisions relating to the early termination by a single client of a three-year contract to purchase third-party software in the early phases of our U.S. operations, with such amount corresponding to our ongoing payment obligations under an onerous contract with the third-party software supplier despite the early termination of the resale contract by our client, (iii) in 2021, concentrated expenses of an extraordinary nature related to third-party advisory and support services incurred in connection with the Business Combination that are not expected to be ongoing following the Closing, (iv) a one-time earn-out payment to the former shareholders of LinkAPI (for additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Growth through Acquisitions-LinkAPI") and (v) expenses related to stock option grants under the 2021 Plan as well as a separate stock option plan adopted by us in 2020 (for more information, see "Executive Compensation-Share Incentive Plans") which do not relate directly to the performance of our underlying business.
 Adjusted EBITDA is a non-GAAP measure.
 Our calculation of Adjusted EBITDA may be different from the calculation used by other companies, including our competitors in the industry, and therefore, our measures may not be comparable to those of other companies.
-For further information, see "-Reconciliation of Non-GAAP Financial Measures."
-(4)We calculate Adjusted EBITDA Margin as Adjusted EBITDA divided by revenues.
-Adjusted EBITDA Margin is a non-GAAP measure.
-Our - (4) We calculate Adjusted EBITDA Margin as Adjusted EBITDA divided by revenues.
-Adjusted EBITDA Margin is a non-GAAP measure.
-Our calculation of Adjusted EBITDA Margin may be different from the calculation used by other companies, including our competitors in the industry, and therefore, our measures may not be comparable to those of other companies.
-For further information, see "-Reconciliation of Non-GAAP Financial Measures."
+For further information see "-Reconciliation of Non-GAAP Financial Measures."